Vodkard/Vodkard.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Life?
+Don't talk to me about life.
+Brain the size of a planet and you want to talk about life...
 ---

-My name is Inigo Montoya.
+My name is Jason Eastman.
 I have the following qualities:

-- I rock a great mustache
+- I am happily married
-- I'm extremely loyal to my family
+- I have two stepdaughters and two daughters
+- I got my Bachelor's in Computational Mathematics
+- I love video, board, and card games.

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I was born and lived most of my life in Arizona.